Col-E/Recaf/CONTRIBUTING.md

 Be as descriptive as possible with your idea.

 **Note**: Not all ideas may be within Recaf's scope.
 In this case it should be implemented using the plugin api.
-You can check out the template plugin project along with plugin documentation here: [Recaf-plugin-workspace](https://github.com/Col-E/Recaf-plugin-workspace)
+You can check out the template plugin project along with plugin documentation here: [Recaf-plugin-workspace](https://github.com/Recaf-Plugins/Recaf-plugin-workspace)

 ## Coding Guidelines

-Recaf uses Checkstyle to enforce a modified varient of the [Google Java guidelines](https://google.github.io/styleguide/javaguide.html).
+Recaf uses Checkstyle to enforce a modified variant of the [Google Java guidelines](https://google.github.io/styleguide/javaguide.html).
 The default formatting of IntelliJ or Eclipse should work just fine.
 Don't auto-format entire classes at a time though.
 Only format code that you are modifying.